What are the prerequisites for running Virtual SIRIS on VMware and Hyper-V?

 - Free space on a datastore equal to the product model that was purchased (SV3000 = 3 TB)

-- Storage (VMDK) disk for Virtual SIRIS must be thick provisioned (Eager Zeroed) and attached to the Virtual SIRIS appliance after the OVA is deployed but before powering it on for the first time
+- Storage (VMDK) disk for Virtual SIRIS can either be thick provisioned (Eager Zeroed) or thick provisioned (Lazeily Zeroed) and attached to the Virtual SIRIS appliance after the OVA is deployed but before powering it on for the first time

 Note: Thick provisioned (Eager Zero) disks may take a considerable amount of time to configure, depending on the size of the disk(s).